NeoGeographyToolkit/StereoPipeline/docs/examples.rst

-Later, when doing stereo, if, based on the masks, a pixel in the left image is under water, while the corresponding pixel in the right image is not, for noise or other reasons, that pixel pair will be declared to be on land and hence no correction will take place.
-Hence some inspection and potentially cleanup of the masks may be necessary.
+Later, when doing stereo, if, based on the masks, a pixel in the left image is under water, while the corresponding pixel in the right image is not, for noise or other reasons, that pixel pair will be declared to be on land and hence no bathymetry correction will take place for this pair.
+Hence, some inspection and potentially cleanup of the masks may be necessary.

 Stereo with bathymetry correction